sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

    to obtain Service Access Policies configured in the system.
 You can also use the
    [`ServiceAccessPolicyThreadLocal` class](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/security/service/access/policy/ServiceAccessPolicyThreadLocal.html)
-   to set and obtain Service Access Policies granted to current request thread.
+   to set and obtain Service Access Policies granted to the current request thread.
 You may now be thinking, "That sounds great, but what's the advantage of getting or setting these policies?
 What's the practical application?"
 This is a fantastic question!
 Getting a list of the configured policies in a Liferay instance lets remote apps/clients choose the policy to use to access services.
 Also, apps like OAuth can offer a list of available policies during the authorization step in the OAuth workflow, and allow the user to choose the policy to assign to the remote application.
 You can also grant a policy